nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos/names.md

 ### Return Type

-- `LooseLiteral<TimeZoneName | $TimeZoneIdentifier>` - The resolved timezone name or IANA identifier as fallback
+- `LooseLiteral<TimeZoneNameNative | $TimeZoneIdentifier>` - The resolved timezone name or IANA identifier as fallback

 ### Example